calvinfeng/gonotebook/README.md

 }
 ```

-### Video 03: Calculator Server
-### Bonus
-Add more endpoints for practice!

 ## WebSocket Server in Go

 ## Postgres in Go

 ## Additional Resource
-If you want to learn more about session storage, security, encryption, and many other topics relating to web applications.
+If you want to learn more about session storage, security, encryption, and many other topics relating to web applications,
-Take a look at this eBook. https://astaxie.gitbooks.io/build-web-application-with-golang/content/en/.
+take a look at this eBook: https://astaxie.gitbooks.io/build-web-application-with-golang/content/en/.